Crestwood

 Population growth drivers in Crestwood are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of the Crestwood statistical area (Lv2) is around 4,911 people.
-This figure reflects a decrease from the 2021 Census population of 4,936, indicating a drop of 25 people or approximately 0.5%.
-The latest estimate, based on AreaSearch's validation of new addresses and examination of ABS ERP data released in Jun 2024, shows a resident population of 4,906.
-This results in a population density ratio of 2,505 persons per square kilometer, placing the Crestwood (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods for this area.
+The estimated population of Crestwood as of February 2026 is around 4,912 people.
+This figure reflects a decrease of 24 individuals since the 2021 Census, which reported a population of 4,936 people.
+The current estimate is based on AreaSearch's validation of new addresses and analysis of resident population data from June 2024 ABS ERP release, indicating a population density ratio of 2,506 persons per square kilometer.
+This places Crestwood in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 73% of overall population gains during recent periods for the suburb.

 Frequently Asked Questions - Population